Davi-S/decaf/README.md

   the CLI logic and the Rofi graphical interface.
 - **Smart Notifications:** Native system notifications via `notify-send` for timer activation, cancellation, and errors.
-- **Dynamic GUI:** The Rofi menu actively checks for running timers and dynamically injects a "Turn Off" option displaying the remaining time.

 ## Requirements

 - **`systemd`**: For timer management and system suspension.
 - **`rofi`**: For the graphical menu.
 - **`libnotify`**: For `notify-send` desktop notifications.
-- **Nerd Fonts**: (Optional but recommended) For the icons used in the Rofi menu and notifications.

 ## Installation